Posted on 2013-Oct-24

-Here Comes the Lawyers!
+Here Come the Lawyers!

-Copyright law is an extremely complicated subject that is best left to lawyers, policymakers, and other folks that didn’t have angst-ridden childhoods like those of us in the indie publishing community.
+Copyright law is an extremely complicated subject that is best left to lawyers, policymakers, and other folks who didn’t have angst-ridden childhoods like those of us in the indie publishing community.
 However, as an author or small press you should be aware of a couple basic bits of knowledge about copyright law that will protect you and your work from unnecessary legal proceedings and heartache.
 The software development community has been under siege from so-called “patent trolls” for several years, and it is only a matter of time before a bunch of lowlifes find out that indie publishing is big business and there’s money to be stolen from the hard work of artists via the legal system.
 Having a clear copyright page in your eBook or print book can help ward off these creeps.

 As an Author, Who Owns My Copyright?